Many of the c-suite and senior-level corporate leaders I work with haven’t faced an executive job search in 5, 10 or even 15 years or more.

 2. Research Your Target Employers and Industry

-With your target list of employers in hand, spend time researching each one’s current situation and needs that you’re uniquely qualified to help them meet.
-Researching for market intelligence about your industry and target employers also serves as your due diligence.
+With your target list of employers in hand, spend time researching each one.
+Identify their current situation and needs that you’re uniquely qualified to help them meet.
+In addition, researching for market intelligence about your industry and target employers serves as your due diligence.

-Now that you know who you’re targeting and what their current needs are, determine what areas of expertise, driving strengths, passions, values, and personal traits you possess that make you a good fit for them.
+Now that you know who you’re targeting and what their current needs are, work on defining your personal brand.
+Determine what areas of expertise, driving strengths, passions, values, and personal traits you possess that make you a good fit for them.

-4. Write Your Personal Marketing Content – executive resume, biography, LinkedIn profile, Google+ profile, cover letters, etc.
+4. Write Your Personal Marketing Content – executive resume, biography, LinkedIn profile, cover letters, etc.

 Build personal brand content and messaging around the value you offer your target employers.